I love words; books are my heaven and not being able to write is my hell.

 In any case, no-one returned my calls, except to say that the book wasn’t for them.
 Looking back, I’m not surprised; at the time, however, I was depressed.
 However, I picked myself up and started working on something new, and I’m glad I did, because I eventually got published.

 There might be a leap there, but I was thrilled when I discovered that a short story was going to be included in an anthology – and then another short story was going to be in a second anthology.
-Both of those little entries gave me a huge book psycholgically; I could write something that people wanted to read.
+Both of those little entries gave me a huge boost psycholgically; I could write something that people wanted to read.
 It was my own style, and everyone was different, but I had been accepted into some anthlogies!

 To then have a book accepted for publication nearly knocked my socks off; to say I was happy is the understatement of the century.
 I had completed a new novel in my late 20s, and I had done it very differently; I had written, edited, asked for advice and opinions, and worked hard to make it a good read – at least in my eyes.
 A new publishing house – Inspired Quill – were just setting up, and they sighed me up; I was actually the second author to be signed and the first to be published.
 What a privilege.

 Over the next few years, I had three books published with Inspired Quill, and I had great hopes for more; the third book, in fact, was the start of a trilogy (or perhaps even four).
-But life isn’t always easy, and the relationship I had with Inspired Quill wasn’t always easy.
+But life isn’t always plain sailing, and the relationship I had with Inspired Quill wasn’t always easy.
 Now, I could give you my full experience here as a signed author with them, but I haven’t spoken to the MD of the company for quite some time – that’s been a mutual decision on both sides – and I don’t think it’s fair to give just one side of the story.
 I was sad, disappointed, and angry when the relationship stopped and my next book wasn’t published, and also sad that the relationship seems to have broken down so utterly and completely, but I am not one to hanker for the past.
 I can’t change what is done, and the time is clearly right for something new.

 I don’t know if the remainder of my series will ever get published – I hope so, I love writing it – and I don’t even know if I will ever get published again.
 At the moment, I don’t have a publisher; that’s sad.
 I am working on a new book, which is fun to do, and I will determinedly give it my all; both the creative force of putting the words down, and then looking for an outlet for it.
 I hope I succeed, but it is a very competitive market; I must ensure that my work is the best it can possibly be, and that’s the bit I thoroughly love doing – creating and investing in stories.